 Norman McIntyre, DIP.
+AG., BAC, PRO.DIR

-AG, BAC PRO.DIR Representative of District #3
+Representative of District #3

-Elected to the Prairie Centre Board of Directors in 2020.
-Farmer.
-Sits on the Member Engagement Committee.
+Elected to the Prairie Centre Board of Directors in 2020, Farmer.
+Sits on the Audit and Risk Committee, Conduct Review Committee and CEO Search Committee.

+Karen Sinclair, PRO.DIR

-Wayne Pauls Representative of District #6
+Representative of District #2

+Elected to the Prairie Centre Board of Directors in 2010.
+Retired.
+Chair of the

+Human Resources Committee.

-Appointed to the Prairie Centre Board of Directors in 2018.
+Representative of District #6 Appointed to the Prairie Centre Board of Directors in 2018.
 Retired.
 Sits on the Audit and Risk Committee and Conduct Review Committee.